ErwinWoz/skillworkout/readme.md

 ### Installing

-Use githb repository to clone or fork project repository
+Use github repository to clone or fork project repository

 A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
 A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
 In this way, your fork acts as a bridge between the original repository and your personal copy where you can contribute back to the original project using Pull Requests.
 Forking a project is as easy as clicking the Fork button in the header of a repository.
 Once the process is complete, you'll be taken right to your the forked copy of the project so you can start collaborating!